olgaminaeva/gen-ai-coding/episodes/enhancing-coding-efficiency.md

 :::::::::::::::::::::::::::::::::::::: questions

-- How can the autocomplete function in Codeium help improve your coding speed?
+- How can the Autocomplete function in Codeium help improve your coding speed?
 - What types of repetitive coding tasks can be automated?
-- What are some key components of a clear and effective prompt when using the autocomplete function?
+- What are some key components of a clear and effective prompt when using the Autocomplete function?
 - In what ways can Codeium assist in generating and improving code documentation?

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: objectives

-- Use an autocomplete function of Codeium to improve coding speed
+- Use an Autocomplete function of Codeium to improve coding speed
-- Automate repetitive coding tasks using the autocomplete function of Codeium
+- Automate repetitive coding tasks using the Autocomplete function of Codeium
-- Compose clear and effective prompts that capture and facilitate the expected outcomes using the autocomplete function
+- Compose clear and effective prompts that capture and facilitate the expected outcomes using the Autocomplete function
 - Generate and improve documentation using Codeium

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ## Autocomplete Function

-A key feature of Codeium is its autocomplete function: with every keystroke, Codeium actively attempts to predict and complete what you're typing.
+A key feature of Codeium is its Autocomplete function: with every keystroke, Codeium actively attempts to predict and complete what you're typing.
 By analyzing the current file, previous edits, and contextual snippets from your codebase, it offers relevant suggestions as "ghost text".

 ![](episodes/fig/acceleration.gif){alt='Autocomplete Function'}

 This feature can be particularly useful when you're writing boilerplate code (which refers to repetitive code that often serves as a standard template), as it can save you time and reduce the likelihood of errors.
-By leveraging Codeium's autocomplete function, you can speed up your coding process and focus on the more creative and challenging aspects of your work.
+By leveraging Codeium's Autocomplete function, you can speed up your coding process and focus on the more creative and challenging aspects of your work.

 ### Boilerplate, Formatting, and More